-The practice is open Monday and Thursday from 8am to 8pm, Tuesday and Wednesday from 8am to 6.30pm, Friday from 8am to 6pm and Saturday from 8.30am to 11.30am.
-The provider also opens on a Bank Holiday Monday.
+The practice is open Monday, Tuesday, Wednesday and Friday from 8am to 6.30pm, There were extended hours offered on Thursday until 8.30pm for pre-booked appointments.
 Out of hours treatment is provided by Local Care Direct.

 Why we carried out this inspection